jcodeth/picotool/README.md

         --ser <ser>
             Filter by serial number
         --rp2040
-            Use RP2040 workarounds on Windows when using custom vid/pid (ignored on other platforms) -f, --force
+            Use RP2040-specific workarounds when using a custom vid/pid on Windows (ignored on other platforms) -f, --force
             Force a device not in BOOTSEL mode but running compatible code to reset so the command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be rebooted back to application mode